 Having defined what businesses are looking forward to, let us also explore how solution providers are addressing this rift.

 Many established players today are offering solutions to address these demands.
 Few have developed their own IPs and have packaged them as a part of the larger RPA solution while few are banking on niche partner solutions and providing OOB integrations to pull this off.
-Uipath is utilizing the Abbyy Flexi capture framework to deal with such complexities while Automation Anywhere has developed its own IQBot solution that works in tandem with its own Task bots to deliver intelligent automation around unstructured documents#.
+Uipath is utilizing the Abbyy Flexi capture framework to deal with such complexities while Automation Anywhere has developed its own IQBot solution that works in tandem with its own Task bots to deliver intelligent process automation around unstructured documents.
 The approaches may differ but in some way these solutions attempt to address the same issue.

 Let’s us now take a look on how these solutions are actually solving similar problems with respect to intelligent document processing.